Qumulo/docs/administrator-guide/authentication-qumulo-core/installing-vpn-keys-on-cluster.md

 {{page.varCopyFile}}

-1. To copy the VPN key files to one of your nodes, use the `scp` command.
+1. To copy the VPN key files to one of your nodes, run the `scp` command.
 For example:

    ```bash
    scp /my-path/* admin@{{site.exampleIP0}}:~/
    ```

-1. To connect to the node to which you copied the VPN key files, use the `ssh` command.
+1. To connect to the node to which you copied the VPN key files, run the `ssh` command.
 For example:

    ```bash
    ssh admin@{{site.exampleIP0}}